DOCUMENTATION · v4.0

 What if I deactivate this?

-The impact simulator at the bottom of the detail panel shows what would break if you turned off this workflow.
+Impact shows what would break if you turned off this workflow.
 It checks which other active workflows depend on it - through cross-enrollment, shared lists, or property chains - and gives you a safe/unsafe verdict with a full list of affected workflows.

 Recent changes